AlphaSierraGaming

 NEWS Force Posture / News Layer

-Toggles a curated news and force posture layer over the map — sourced maritime and naval news items plotted at their geographic reference point.
-Read the headline, then look at what's in the water around it.
+Toggles a curated OSINT news feed plotted geographically.
+Read the headline, look at what's in the water around it.
 Toggle off when you want a clean plot.

 WEATHER Precipitation Radar

-Toggles RainViewer global precipitation radar over the map.
-Useful for correlating weather systems with vessel routing decisions, AIS gaps in remote ocean areas, and operational planning context.
-Toggle off when not needed — the radar overlay adds visual weight to a busy plot.
+Toggles RainViewer global precipitation radar.
+Useful for correlating weather systems with vessel routing decisions and AIS gaps in remote ocean areas.
+Toggle off when not needed.

 PLOT MODE Snapshot vs. Live

-SNAPSHOT mode freezes the vessel plot at its current state.
-The map does not redraw as new position reports arrive.
-Lower memory usage — recommended for most users and for overlay-heavy sessions.
-Refresh the plot manually with the Refresh Now button when you want an update.
+SNAPSHOT freezes the vessel plot at its current state.
+Recommended for most users and overlay-heavy sessions.
+Refresh manually when you want an update.

-LIVE mode redraws vessel positions in real time as AIS reports come in.
-The map stays current automatically but uses more browser memory on large plots.
-Live mode is gated to zoom level 6 and above to prevent performance issues at global view.
+LIVE redraws vessel positions in real time as AIS reports come in.
+Gated to zoom level 6 and above to prevent performance issues at global view.

 PLOT REFRESH Refresh Controls